Am I Eligible for Medicare Supplement Insurance?

 In emergencies, Avera Health Plans benefits will be paid to any Medicare-approved hospital or physician, so you can take care of yourself as you and your doctor feel is best.

 When you travel outside our service area, benefits will be paid to any Medicare-approved hospital or clinic for up to 90 days from the first day you receive care, once per calendar year.

-Our service center can confirm whether you can get the treatment you need from a participating in-network hospital.
+Our Customer Care Center can confirm whether you can get the treatment you need from a participating in-network hospital.
 If not, we’ll help you find a hospital that provides the service.
 If you need treatment that’s not available from an in-network hospital, you or your doctor should ask about admission procedures at a non-network hospital.
 For information: